There are a few points to keep in mind as you craft your best submission:

 While Music Biz membership is not a requirement for submitting a proposal, members are given priority consideration.
 There are many benefits to membership beyond the Annual Conference — to learn more, visit musicbiz.org/about.

 All topics MUST present a balanced perspective, ensuring that attendees understand the full spectrum of an issue and that key industry stakeholders are given a chance to weigh in on the discussion from their vantage point.
 For a list of stakeholders represented at the Music Biz Annual Conference, see “Please know your audience” below.

 Presenters/panelists MUST be diverse in gender, ethnicity, age, geographic location, areas of expertise, and ideologies.
 This push is in line with Music Biz’s aim to accelerate change in the music industry and create a more inclusive environment for present and future generations.

 If balance and diversity are not achieved, the Association reserves the right to disqualify submissions or suggest/add participants to a discussion to ensure that Music Biz standards are met.

-Music Biz’s program is built to both challenge and inspire everyone engaged in the business of music, and provide deep-dive presentations and conversations for the following industry players: commercial businesses (interactive and non-interactive streaming services, online and physical stores, etc.); internet radio services; aggregators; major and independent labels and distributors; mobile service and hardware providers; data providers; information technology companies; startups; artists; songwriters; publishers; managers; agents; touring professionals; educators; students; lawyers; and more.
+Please know your audience.
+Music Biz Conference attendees include the following industry players: commercial businesses (interactive and non-interactive streaming services, online and physical stores, etc.); internet radio services; aggregators; major and independent labels and distributors; mobile service and hardware providers; data providers; information technology companies; startups; artists; songwriters; publishers; managers; agents; touring professionals; educators; students; and lawyers.